cbessjr/liri-node-app-1/README.md

 This file is used by the app to interact with Spotify.

 ## Using the app
+There are two interfaces for the app, both leading to the same functionality.

+### Traditional search

 From the command line, navigate to the directory where the app is installed.
 To use the app, enter the following:
 ```